This page describes alternative voting systems for single-winner

 elections in which voters are given more than just a single choice

 vote.
-When implemented properly, second choice voting can have
+When implemented properly, ranked choice voting can have

 significant advantages over traditional voting: